 Advancements in artificial intelligence and machine learning will allow intelligent machines to leverage these new modalities and make optimal decisions.

 The outbreak of Covid-19 has proven to be a major turning point for ESG investing, or strategies that consider a company’s environmental, social and governance ratings alongside traditional financial metrics.
 2020 proved that this topic has entered the mainstream—not just as a talking point, but as a driver of valuation and a catalyst for action.
 It’s unknown whether ESG issues will remain as salient to investors in the coming years, but our bet is that they will.

-“Prior to this crisis there was a meaningful and increasing focus on ESG investing and it is likely that this focus will only increase following the coronavirus,” Goldman Sachs said in a recent note to its clients.
+“Prior to this crisis there was a meaningful and increasing focus on ESG investing and it is likely that this focus will only increase following the coronavirus...”
+Goldman Sachs said in a recent note to its clients

 Like real estate, private equity and other alternative investments, family offices have shown an interest in ESG investments, especially in recent years.
 Several indicators highlight this inevitable trend of family offices increasing allocations to ESG-focused funds and companies in the coming years.
 As research continues to suggest that ESG investing is not only socially responsible but fiscally advantageous, businesses and investment groups have been modeling their strategies and portfolios with an emphasis on sustainability and ethics.

 What was once a niche industry focused mainly in the United States has now gone global.
 An increase in private wealth has continued to expand the creation of new family offices in areas that were essentially void of family offices in the past.
-Asia, for example, has seen a rising number of family offices over the past few years, with many predicted to be on the horizon in the coming years as generational wealth continues to change hands.
+Asia, for example, has seen a rising number of family offices over the past few years, with many predicted to be on the horizon as generational wealth continues to change hands.
 With an increase in family offices, comes an increase in global ESG interests.

 Family offices, specifically single-family offices, are much more likely to allocate capital to industries in which their wealth originated.
 This can be increasingly valuable for funds and private companies seeking a seed investor.
-If you can target capital that can wrap their arms around your proposition and truly understand what you're doing, your hit rate will greatly rise.
+If you can target capital that can wrap their arms around your proposition and truly understand what you're doing, your hit rate will rise.
 Understanding the industry or way in which the principal made his or her wealth is often an important insight into how the family office might operate and deploy future capital.

-In essence, what began as a group of individuals looking to invest in socially and environmentally responsible companies has now become an effective form of capital allocation.
+What began as a group of individuals looking to invest in socially and environmentally responsible companies has now become an effective form of capital allocation.
 Critics have said that ESG investing is merely a bull-market phenomenon, while others argue it represents a fundamental shift in investing; Either way, the ESG trend is here to stay.
 Running parallel to the ESG boom is an increased demand for responsible investment vehicles, particularly within the family office space.
-In wake of the recession, family office numbers spiked thanks to the proliferation of younger high-net-worth individuals setting up their own offices.
+Family office numbers spiked thanks to the proliferation of younger high-net-worth individuals setting up their own offices.
 This new generation of successful individuals, unlike their predecessors, were brought up with an ever-present awareness of environmental and ethical issues.

 Data derived from FINTRX family office research illustrates that these newly established family offices, coupled with a generational change of hands in existing family offices, are resulting in a lower average age of decision-makers within the space.
-This new generation has already begun to stray away from the “old-school” ways of their parents and predecessors, and will likely continue in the future.
-Firms such as Fidelity and Vanguard, understanding the widespread demand for ESG investments, have launched ETFs comprised of securities they deem responsible.
-Additionally, groups like Goldman Sachs and Merrill Lynch are educating their asset managers on different ways to implement ESG investing, and the advantages of doing so.
+This new generation has already strayed away from the old-school ways of their parents and predecessors, and this will likely continue in the future.
+Firms such as Fidelity and Vanguard, understanding the widespread demand for ESG investments, have launched ETFs composed of securities they deem responsible.
+Groups like Goldman Sachs and Merrill Lynch are educating their asset managers on different ways to implement ESG investing, and the advantages of doing so.